huss-osman/linux-fundamentals/03-git/fundamentals/04-git-changed-the-game.md

 ## Reflection

-Learning how Git was created highlights how tools often emerge from real engineering problems.
-The Linux kernel needed a system that could handle large-scale collaboration without slowing developers down, and Git’s distributed design solved that challenge.
-Today, Git is far more than just a version control system — it has become the foundation for modern development workflows, powering everything from open-source collaboration to CI/CD pipelines and infrastructure automation in DevOps environments.
+Learning how **Git** was created highlights how tools often emerge from real engineering problems.
+The **Linux kernel** needed a system that could handle large-scale collaboration without slowing developers down, and **Git’s distributed design** solved that challenge.
+Today, **Git** is far more than just a version control system — it has become the foundation for modern development workflows, powering everything from **open-source collaboration** to **CI/CD pipelines** and **infrastructure automation** in **DevOps environments**.